ragupari/SCM-project/README.md

 </div>

 ## Description
-This project is part of Group 40's Database System Project.
-It consists of a React frontend (`customer-end`) and a Node.js backend (`back-end`).
-The project is set up to manage both frontend and backend servers effectively.
+This project is a Supply Chain Management (SCM) system designed for a production company in Kandy.
+The system manages the distribution of products across multiple cities using a combination of railway and truck transportation.
+Key features include scheduling based on railway capacity, managing truck routes, and ensuring driver roster constraints.
+The system also provides comprehensive reporting, including sales reports, popular items, and driver/vehicle work hours.
+This project includes database design, procedures, and triggers to maintain data consistency and support detailed analytics.

 ## Project Structure
 - **admin**: The admin panel for managing supply chain operations.